changesets/action/.changeset/two-dolls-promise.md

 "@changesets/action": minor
 ---

-add an input option to allow custom git users
+add a `setupGitUser` to enable or disable setting up a default git user